Transforming healthcare through the biggest industry disruption in decades

 On Wednesday of the Microsoft Inspire week, all done virtually to great success, I tuned in for a session on Healthcare, an industry that has been disrupted hugely by the COVID crisis.
 The challenges that face the healthcare industry are mounting and with rising costs, they are bracing themselves for the worst with worldwide disruption.

-The main conversation from Tom McGuiness, Corporate Vice President for Worldwide Commercial Healthcare, was how Microsoft and partners were stressing the importance of managing organisations from moving to a reaction model to a future planning model.
+The main conversation from Tom McGuiness, Corporate Vice President for Worldwide Commercial Healthcare, was how Microsoft and partners were stressing the importance of managing organizations from moving to a reaction model to a future planning model.
 Healthcare leaders must make the difficult transition of dealing with the crisis and then dealing with the move to a restored future.
 This means a great deal of scenario planning and impact assessment.
-This shift to a mindset of reinventing the organisation to deal with the future will help healthcare organisations navigate to a secure and stable future.
+This shift to a mindset of reinventing the organization to deal with the future will help healthcare organizations navigate to a secure and stable future.

 - Enhance patient engagement

 The industry needs to change from being reactive to proactive where patients are not having to engage throughout, rather able to receive relevant information and updates automatically.
 An alarming stat was that 80% of patients were unsatisfied with their patient experience.
 This is a huge percentage and shows that Healthcare has a long way to go.
 One way to achieve this is the introduction of Microsoft Cloud for Healthcare.